Meet Holly (she/they)

 First, you must know, my Soul is a wild one (with a special kinship to donkeys and crows).
 She’s rebellious, and doesn’t do well with being told what to do.
 She’s very adamant about what I am here to do — my calling.
 And, while she’s often inquisitive and tender, she doesn’t tolerate bullshit.
 The ground was laid a long time ago for me to work with grief, conflict, community and justice (if you saw my natal chart you’d know).
 All of these are raw, often feral, and void of posturing — there’s just no room for pretending when you’re in the depths of loss, transition, conflict, and liberation work.

 I’ve had my fair share of experiences that left me cracked open, shattered, groundless.
 Experiences I would never choose to do again, yet they’ve taught me how to tend to the depths of grief and injustice.
-They have left me fuller, deeper, more empathic, more alive, more connected to all that is.
+They have left me fuller, more compassionate, alive, courageous and connected to all that is.

 When I was 10 years old my older brother, Brett, died of a heroin overdose.
 He had long, beautiful hair, wore a snakeskin belt, and played the guitar with magic fingers.
 He’s someone I looked up to and loved my entire life, and then one day he was gone.
 Everything changed in an instant.
 That’s when I began my walk with grief.
 Though for a long time it felt less like a walk and more like a battle — a lonely battle in which I was much too small of a warrior.